 For some gardeners, the growing season can be frustratingly short.
 Without an indoor garden of some kind, they are stuck in a dark home with only a few houseplants to please them.
-It does not need to be this way.
+It doesn’t need to be this way.
 With a little knowledge on how to start an indoor garden, you can make your own diy indoor garden room that can wipe away any cold season blues.

 An Indoor Garden How To

 Use the following tips to help get you started with how to start an indoor garden room:

-Plan how to start an indoor garden – Garden room ideas can be varied.
-It is best to sit down and think about what you want from your garden room.
+Plan how to start an indoor garden – Garden room ideas are varied, so it’s best to sit down and think about what you want from your garden room.
 Do you want a tropical paradise where you can escape the winter outside?
 Are you looking for an English-style garden to take tea?
 Imagine what you ideally want from your garden room with your garden room ideas.

 Choose a location – Dedicating an entire area to a diy indoor garden room is no easy task.
-You need to consider the room’s natural temperature, available light and availability.
+Consider the room’s natural temperature, available light and availability.
 Remember, you can add light and you can add heat.
 If you have a room that is normally on the cool side in the winter but gets good southern exposure light, you can fix this.
 If you have a toasty room with no sun, you can fix this too.